Skip Navigation

 • Funding: $1 billion allocated for the first biennium (2026–2027), with potential to grow to $4.8 billion annually by 2030 subject to future legislative approval.

 • Administration: Managed by the Texas Comptroller of Public Accounts, which will issue Requests for Proposals (RFPs) to select certified assistance organizations and establish program rules.
+Click here to access the Comptroller's website for information on TEFAs.

 • Fund Amounts per Student: